 - Trigger Point Therapy – When muscles and/or fascia become too tense from overuse or injury they can cause pain, numbness, tingling, limited range of motion of joints, even dizziness and nausea.
 These areas are called trigger points, and are often overlooked as a cause of chronic and acute pain and dysfunction.
 Sometimes the muscle or fascia that is causing the pain or dysfunction is located in another area of the body from where the problem is perceived to be.
 For example, a trigger point in a neck muscle can cause pain, numbness, and tingling in the arm and hand, even when the person feels no pain or stiffness in the neck.
 The muscular/fascial system is frequently referred to as the “orphan organ,” as no medical field claims it as their specialty, and myofascial trigger points can go undiagnosed and untreated for years.
 More information on trigger points and trigger point therapy can be found here.

 Reflexology is a scientific art based on zones and reflex areas in the feet and hands which correspond to all parts of the body.
 Specific manual pressures are applied which result in stress reduction and therefore causes a physiological change in the body.
 Reflexology eases tension, improves blood and nerve supply, and restores the body to its natural balance.
 Reflexology isn’t for diagnosis or treatment of a specific condition, however.
+If you are interested in scheduling an appointment, Joseph Mizelle is the practitioner who offers this service.
+Please call us to set up an appointment.

 This is a light-touch techniques that utilizes the natural healing rhythms of the body.
 It, in essence, gives the body permission to correct imbalances in structure.
 Craniosacral therapy is very gentle, but very effective and powerful.
-We offer Upledger’s method of Craniosacral Therapy.

 Sound Energy Therapy